 ** memory: There are 2 types of memory: primary (ROM and RAM) and secondary: information storage (Hard Drive / Fixed Disk).
 You could compare ROM with “instinctual / subconscious thought” and RAM with “conscious thought“.
 The secondary memory you could see as the storage of information, knowledge, believes, et cetera.

-Classifications like “knowledge”, “wisdom”, “believes” and “opinions” are not synonymous to “thinking“.
+Classifications like “knowledge”, “wisdom”, “beliefs” and “opinions” are not synonymous to “thinking“.
 These are “labels” that belong to the result, the outcome of any of the thought processes.

 Knowledge is information “stored”, memorized.
 Knowledge can always be “backed” by proof, evidence, reason.
 Fact (real fact, not “alternative fact” = believes/opinions) is “materialized” knowledge.